 Tiger rattlesnakes are small, and most adults only reach about two feet long.
-They are sexually dimorphic and the males often grow larger than females.
+They are sexually dimorphic, and the males often grow larger than the females.
 Their base color can be tan, cream, orange, and even pale lilac, with dark bands across their back that look like tiger stripes.
-Like other rattlesnakes, they have elliptical pupils and a darker stripe below the eyes that extends diagonally down towards the back of their mouth.
+Like other rattlesnakes, they have elliptical pupils and a darker stripe below the eyes that extends diagonally down toward the back of their mouth.

 This small rattlesnake species has a proportionately large rattle and a small head.
 Their small head is spade-shaped, and they have hollow fangs attached to venom glands.
 Rattlesnake fangs act like hypodermic needles, injecting large amounts of venom in one bite.
 However, this snake has a lower venom yield than other rattlesnakes, likely because of its’ smaller head.

 These snakes are often confused for speckled rattlesnakes, yet the easiest way to tell them apart is by the large rattle and small head.
 Additionally, speckled rattlesnakes have a blotchier pattern instead of the distinct crossbands of the tiger rattlesnake.